aprilde/daily-lift/docs/BUILD-LOG.md

 **Addendum 10** in `DECISION-LOG.md`; build-level detail in `BUILD-DIARY.md`'s Step E entry.

+### Next:
-### Next: sort out an image-generation approach (likely PM-generated externally, wired in by Claude), then close out the deferred ME1/ME2 manual tests.
+Sort out an image-generation approach (likely PM-generated externally, wired in by Claude), then close out the deferred ME1/ME2 manual tests.